The Devil’s Dictionary, Tales, & Memoirs

 See sample pages from The Devil's Dictionary (PDF, 46K)

-E-book edition: Ambrose Bierce: The Devil's Dictionary, Tales, & Memoirs is available for the Kindle, Nook, iPad (through iTunes), Kobo, Sony Reader, and Google Books.
+E-book edition: Ambrose Bierce: The Devil's Dictionary, Tales, & Memoirs is available for the Kindle, Nook, iBooks, Kobo, and Google Books.

 A veteran of some of the bloodiest battles of the civil War—among them Shiloh, Chickamauga, Missionary Ridge, and Kennesaw Mountain—Ambrose Bierce went on to become one of the darkest and most death-haunted of American writers, the blackest of black humorists.
 A prolific journalist who made himself a dominant figure in the emerging literary culture of postwar san Francisco, Bierce developed a style of slashing sarcasm that made him a feared antagonist.
 As a short story writer—whether drawing on wartime experiences or exploring realms of supernatural and psychological horror—he used extreme situations to give voice to his uniquely engrossing brand of pessimism.